Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells when to use alternatives: update_inventory for quantity changes, remove_inventory for deletions.
-Also notes auth requirement (IWMM_API_KEY) and emphasizes this is a real write.
+Explicitly tells when to use this tool (adding cards) and when to use alternatives (update_inventory for changes, remove_inventory for deletion).
+Also notes it is a real write and requires IWMM_API_KEY.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.